Veurne: 19th and 20th century

-From the Battle of Waterloo until World War I, Veurne could enjoy a century of quiet and prosperity.
-In 1831, Veurne was the first city to welcome Belgium's new king, Leopold I, in his new country.
+From the Battle of Waterloo until World War I, Veurne enjoyed a century of peace and prosperity.
+In 1831, Veurne was the first city to welcome Belgium's new king, Leopold I.

 During World War I, Veurne was located within the Yser pocket of Belgian resistance against the German troops.
-During the Battle of the Yser, the Veurne city hall became the headquarters for the Belgian troops under King Albert I and a military hospital was set up in the city.
+During the Battle of the Yser, the Veurne city hall became the headquarters of the Belgian troops under King Albert I and a military hospital was set up in the city.
 In 1920, the French President, Raymond Poincaré, came to Veurne to award the city the Croix de guerre with palm.

-Veurne suffered some damage during World War II, mainly from allied bombing but also from the strategic flooding that engulfed the whole area.
+Veurne suffered some damage during World War II, mainly from Allied bombing but also from the strategic flooding that engulfed the whole area.
 Today, the city is a regional centre, which gives commercial, medical, and educational services to the surrounding communities while enjoying increasing tourist attention.